 To create a Brick and mortar, follow the steps below:

-- Click +BRICK AND MORTAR and you will be redirected to this view:
+Click '+Create brick and mortar' in the upper-right corner and you will be redirected to this view:

 In this view you will find three sections: a) General attributes, b) Connected stock, and c) Brick and mortar settings.
 Below you can see more details the fields that can be filled out in each section: